 “Thank you for seeing me without an appointment,” he went on.
 “Did you assistant tell you what I wanted to talk to you about?”

 I nodded.
-“Investing in our business,” I said, and left my statement hanging there.
+“Investing in our business,” I said, and left my statement hanging.

-“You and your brother Josh co-own the business, I’m right in saying.”
+“You and your brother Josh co-own the business.”
 It wasn’t a question; Cypher had said it as a statement of fact.
 I wasn’t impressed, however; that information was freely available from Companies House.
 Josh and I owned 45% of the business each, with our parents owning the remaining 10%.
 I just nodded.

 Cypher smiled; it was a self- satisfied, vaguely reptilian smile.
 Something told me he had more up his sleeve.